BlitterStudio/amiberry/README.md

       sudo apt-get install libflac-dev
       sudo apt-get install libmpg123-dev

-   Then for Raspberry Pi 2:
+   Then for Raspberry Pi 3:

       make

+   For Raspberry Pi 2:

+      make PLATFORM=rpi2

    Or for Raspberry Pi 1: